by Neil MacQueen

 Genesis 1 is meant to point us to God, –to be inspired by God’s loving care in providing us with a world in which to know him.
 Genesis 1 also reminds us that we have been given a special role as stewards.
 The earth is the Lord’s! …and he has made it for us.

-This is the point of view and emotional tenor I tried to infuse into my interactive retelling of the “Creation Story” in Awesome Bible Stories CD. (www.sundaysoftware.com/awesome).
+This is the point of view and emotional tenor I tried to infuse into my interactive retelling of the “Creation Story” in Awesome Bible Stories. (www.sundaysoftware.com/awesome).

 I wish I could say there were other Creation Story software programs out there, but there aren’t in this depth or quality.
 Maybe someday.
 That said, there are other ways to do the Creation Story in software and I mention them at the end of this post.

-In this particular case, the CD is the Bible study.
+In this particular case, the software IS your Bible study.

 HERE’S THE LESSON PLAN: